 Each type serves different purposes, catering to various project and invoicing needs.
 Check out the hyperlinked articles for more insight into each budget type.

-Note that if you are setting up an internal budget, you'll only be able to add Non-billable budget services since internal projects are not intended to be billed to clients and only incur costs.
+📌 If you are setting up an internal budget, you'll only be able to add Non-billable budget services since internal projects are not intended to be billed to clients and only incur costs.

-Important: When creating a budget with the Simple Budget Editor, you cannot combine different billing types.
-Each service line item in a budget must have the same billing type (either Time and materials, Fixed, or Non-billable).
+Each service line item in a budget must have the same billing type (either Time and Materials, Fixed, or Non-billable).

 3) Set up Services